rebelsky/csc207c/_labs/generics.md

 The [reading on generics](../readings/generics.html) shows how we build a generic search method.
 You'll find that code in the repository.

 a.
-Read through `SearchExpt.java` and predict what the output will be.
+Read through `SearchExperiment.java` and predict what the output will be.

 b.
-Compile and run `SearchExpt.java` to see what the output is.
+Compile and run `SearchExperiment.java` to see what the output is.

 d.
 What do you expect to happen if you try to search `strings` with `OddInteger.PRED` or `numbers` with `SmallString.PRED`?